k3vnb/workco_code-assessmentweb/README.md

 After styling the cards, I created a Nav component, responsive but initially created as a stateless component.
 Instead of bringing in font-awesome I imported a shopping-cart icon as a static asset.
 This is because it looks like the only icon I'll need for this project.

 I then moved on to styling the checkout cart.
 I re-used the shopping cart icon and gave it 50% opacity to match the greyed out look of the mock up.
-I first rendered the shopping cart when there are no items, and I did not extract the component into a modal pop up yet (indicated by the mock up), to concentrate first on the general styling.
+I first rendered the shopping cart when there are no items, and I did not extract the component into a modal pop up yet (as indicated by the mock up), to concentrate first on the general styling.

+After working on the Cart component, it became apparent that it shared the Product component for rendering the cart items.
+I opted to add a boolean propType to determine if the current view is from the Cart or from the general product page.
+I also set up conditional rendering inside of the Product component based on that boolean prop.